-Mountain bikers delight in the region, partly because of the numerous bikeable roads, and partly because the great winter mountain, Mammoth, so noted for its ski runs, becomes a mountain-biking park in summer.
-You take the gondola to the top and then bike down the switchbacks, through the trees, to the bottom.
+Mountain bikers delight in the region, partly because of the numerous bikeable roads.
+Moreover, the great winter mountain, Mammoth, so noted for its ski runs, becomes a mountain-biking park in summer.
+In short, you take the gondola to the top and then bike down the switchbacks, through the trees, to the bottom.

 Fishermen get the style of trout fishing they desire.
-Some seek out the trophy trout in Crowley Lake.
-Others fish for the numerous, planted “catch-ables” in the several Mammoth Lakes.
+Some seek out the edible trophy trout in Crowley Lake.
+Others fish for the numerous, planted, “catch-ables” in the several Mammoth Lakes.
 Purists angle with barbless hooks in world-class catch-and-release Hot Creek.

-A traveler will find the requisite tourism infrastructure in this modern, little, mountain town of 4,500 people.
-Abundant mid-range condos, such as Snowcreek, serve the needs of the family traveler and can be arranged through a central reservation service.
-Local restauranteurs offer individualistic menus.
+A traveler will find the requisite tourism infrastructure in this modern, little, mountain town of 8,000 people.
+Abundant mid-range condos, such as Snowcreek, serve the needs of the family traveler.
+Lodging can be arranged through a central reservation service.
+Local restaurateurs offer individualistic menus.

 The terrain north from Mammoth to June Lake contains one of the largest forest stands of Jeffrey Pine, noted for its vanilla-smelling bark.
-Walking through these stands on a warm, summer afternoon reminds one of a cookie-baking operation.
+Consequently, walking through these stands on a warm, summer afternoon reminds one of a cookie-baking operation.

 The morning sun on the mountains to the west and the sunset light on the eastern peaks put a glow on each day at Mammoth.